-Friday is a quadruple witching day, meaning both options and futures contract expire.
+Friday is a quadruple witching day, meaning futures and options contracts will expire.

 AAII Sentiment Survey

-Bullish sentiment, expectations that stock prices will rise over the next six months, rose 3.5 percentage points to 33.0%.
-This is the third consecutive week and the 13th out of the last 16 weeks that optimism has been below its historical average of 39.0%.
+Bullish sentiment, expectations that stock prices will rise over the next six months, declined 1.4 percentage points to 41.3%.
+This is the eighth time in the past 10 weeks that optimism is above 40%.
+The historical average is 39.0%.

-Bearish sentiment, expectations that stock prices will fall over the next six months, fell 4.4 percentage points to 34.6%.
-This is the second consecutive week that pessimism is above its historical average of 30.5%.
+Bearish sentiment, expectations that stock prices will fall over the next six months, fell 2.5 percentage points to 25.0%.
+This is a five-week low.
+It is also the ninth consecutive week and the 11th out of the past 13 weeks with a bearish sentiment reading below the historical average of 30.5%.

 The market’s lackluster start to December has dampened optimism a bit as shown by bullish sentiment falling by a cumulative 6.0 percentage points since Thanksgiving.
 Nonetheless, the level of optimism remains above its historical average as many individual investors continue to be encouraged by the new record highs established by the large-cap indexes along with earnings growth and economic growth.
 Tempering the level of optimism are concerns about the pace of economic growth, elevated stock valuations and the lack of a long-term fiscal solution.